Flashy990/circle/sample/46-ENEE447Project4/README.md

 #### Specifically, to solve problem 1, you are supposed to do the following:
 - Implement the following TODOs:
   - TODOs in [`task.cpp`](../../lib/sched/task.cpp#L204-L260)
+  - You can edit `task.h` as well.

-### Problem 2 (10 points): Implement system calls so that the user task can trap into kernel mode and do privileged things
+### Problem 2 : Implement system calls so that the user task can trap into kernel mode and do privileged things
 - At the end of problem 1, we have the user task running but there is no output.
 - But the user task should have output.
 See its definition [here](user_mode_task/main.c).
 - The reason why there is no output is because all the [system calls used by the user task are not yet implemented](user_mode_task/my_c_library.c#L43-L81).